How to choose the Best Course to Study in Malaysia

 2. What are the Courses that you are Interested in?
 Make a List

-- List down your favorite subjects at school
+• List down your favourite subjects at school

 4. Do a thorough Research on the Course that you are Interested in